-Imagine that your body is a well-designed machine, and that your heart is the pump that (literally) keeps the machine running.
-Now consider how your body might communicate if your vascular system isn’t running at its best.
+Imagine that your body is a machine and your heart is the pump that keeps it running.
+Now, consider how your body lets your heart know that your vascular system isn’t running at its best.

-If you have already been evaluated and/or are at risk for Peripheral Artery Disease (PAD), you may already be taking medicines to ease intermittent leg pain or to help you manage other health problems.
-If you are experiencing these symptoms and have not been evaluated, you should talk to your doctor soon to properly diagnose your condition and understand your treatment options.
+You may already be taking medicines to ease leg pain or to help you manage other health problems.
+If you have these symptoms and have not been evaluated you should talk to your doctor to figure out what’s wrong and fix it.
 It is important to address any issues as they come up with any machine, no matter how well-designed it may be.

 Healthy Lifestyle Choices

 It’s important to do what you can to improve your heart health and possibly reverse the buildup of plaque in your arteries.
-PAD comes with a high risk of heart attack, stroke or limb amputation.
-Making healthy changes today, and following a treatment plan can reduce this risk.
-Your best start:
+PAD comes with a high risk of heart attack, stroke, or limb amputation.
+Making healthy changes today and following a treatment plan can reduce this risk.
+Here’s how you can get started:

 - Quit smoking and the use of tobacco products.